This vignette shows how to model time-limited economic closures,

 Bespoke time-limited response

-Creating a time-limited NPI using daedalus_npi()
+Creating a time-limited NPI with a single active duration using

 requires: